-Nagasaki is a hilly city in South West Japan which offers tranquillity, cobbled streets and cove-strewn coastline.
-One of the most cosmopolitan cities in the country, it is also well-known for its East meets West cuisine and wide range of temples, churches and shrines.
+Nagasaki is one of the most cosmopolitan cities in Japan, well-known for its East meets West cuisine and wide range of temples, churches and shrines.

-NU’s primary campus today is in Bunkyo-Masi, north of the city centre and main station, and plays host to the Faculty of Education, Faculty of Environmental Studies and Faculty of Fisheries.
+NU’s primary campus today is in Bunkyo-Masi, north of the city centre.
+It houses the Faculty of Education, Faculty of Environmental Studies and Faculty of Fisheries.
 Its School of Medicine, School of Dentistry and University Hospital lie in its Sakamoto Campus, while the Faculty of Economics can be found in the Katamuchi campus to the south east.

 In 1962, NU established the Atomic Bomb Disease Institute to research the effects of radiation on humans.
 Today, it examines molecular mechanisms underlying injuries caused by the Nagasaki and Hiroshima bombs and the other radiation-related incidents in order to develop and enhance treatments.